PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-14 18:44:09
+Last updated: 2024-04-14 18:44:44
-Random Quote: You fight back with your spirit, little one.
-You stand up for yourself! - Devi Vishwakumar
+Random Quote: You know how they say 'it's been a pleasure'?
+Well... it hasn't. - Mike Ehrmantraut